tofnoob/tofnoob.github.io/game_modes/sequential_phantasm.md

 ![](images/altered_sequential.jpg)

-Note it seems that the maximum altered level you can access is limited by your maximum level in all other elements.
-E.g. if flame, volt, physical & frost show level 4, then level 3 is the max you can access until you progress further in the main elements.
+Note - it seems that the maximum altered level you can access is limited by your maximum level in all other elements.
+E.g. if flame, volt, physical & frost show level 4, then level 3 is the max you can access, and when the 4 main element level is 5 then you can access level 4 altered etc.